ANLAB-KAIST/usnetd/eval/smolbench/README.md

-The smolbench program has serveral modes,
+The smolbench program has serveral modes.

-Build with cargo build --release and run the resulting binary to see the invokation arguments:
+Build with `cargo build --release` and run the resulting binary to see the invokation arguments:

     $ target/release/smolbench -h